 - 1. Possession of tobacco, alcohol, steroids, drugs, look-alike drugs, or other illegal substances on campus or at school-sponsored activities. - 2.
 Being at parties or other activities where tobacco, alcohol, steroids, drugs, look-alike drugs, or other illegal substances are present or being consumed by other individuals. - 3.
 Engaging in serious misbehavior, as defined by the Birdville ISD Student Code of Conduct - 4.
 Conduct that causes injury or harm to others property or persons. - 5.
 Using profanity, lewd or vulgar language, or obscene gestures toward others. - 6.
 Any conduct that results in an arrest. - 7.
-Sexting or other inappropriate internet/electronic communications. - 8.
-Bullying, harassment and hazing at all times.
+Sexting or other inappropriate internet or electronic communications. - 8.
+Bullying, harassment and hazing at all times. - 9.
+Poor sportsmanship toward opponents while representing the school in or out of uniform.

-(This is a non-inclusive list and must be confirmed by the student, student's parent/guardian, law enforcement official or a school employee who has knowledge of a violation prior to the campus administration making a decision.)
+(This is a non-inclusive list and must be confirmed by the student, student's parent or guardian, law enforcement official or a school employee who has knowledge of a violation prior to the campus administration making a decision.)